-Easy Instant Pot pressure cooker brownies that are fudgy ooey gooey and just amazing!
+Easy Ninja Foodi pressure cooker brownies that are fudgy like flourless cake!
 The best chocolate pressure cooker dessert I’ve made so far!
-Add peanut butter too for a little slice of ultimate heaven or make into Instant Pot brownies bites too.
+Add peanut butter for a little slice of ultimate heaven or make into Instant Pot brownies bites too.

 Yes I am at it again with my Instant Pot creating delicious recipes like this amazing peanut butter filled pressure cooker brownies!
 I know, just the sound of it is amazing and when you take a bite you will be in heaven!!
-You can make it plain (still good) or filled with caramel or peanut butter (go the extra mile will you, it’s amazing).
-If you’ve never tried a pressure cooker dessert it’s quite easy and I’ll walk you thru the whole process and what you will need.
-This is now one of our very favorite dessert Instant Pot recipes! (originally published 3/17)
+One of our very favorite Instant Pot recipes! (originally published 3/17, affiliate links present)

-A great way to “bake” during the summertime when the last thing you want to do is turn on your oven!
-Brownies are my favorite dessert I think and I thought of making this after I made a brownie in a mug that was fantastic.
+A great way to “bake” when you just have a few people at home and are really craving something sweet after dinnertime.
+Homemade brownies are my favorite dessert I think and I thought of making this after I made a brownie in a mug that was fantastic.

 It is the perfect size for the 5 of us for dessert.
-It is so decadent and rich that you really only need a small piece. .
+It is so decadent and rich that you really only need a small piece.
 Based on the same idea I modified it to work well for the pressure cooker but a smaller size than a square pan as I would if I were baking in the oven.

-- 6″ springform pan this fits inside my Instant Pot nicely
+- 6″ springform pan this fits inside my 6 qt.
+Instant Pot nicely

 - You’ll need these perfectly fitting pcs. of parchment paper too, makes it slide right out. 😉